GoGerard/GoGerard/README.md

 ----------
 ##Please contribute

-You can always contribute using pull requests, discuss ideas and bugs using the Github Issues page, or say something to me on the [Unofficial API development server on Discord](https://discordapp.com/invite/0SBTUU1wZTVyGXpr).
+You can always contribute using pull requests, discuss ideas and bugs using the Github Issues page, or say something to me (@Rivalo) on the [Unofficial API development server on Discord](https://discordapp.com/invite/0SBTUU1wZTVyGXpr).

 Feel free to change, and adapt the code as you like.
 I'd like to see the results.